bluora/laravel-slack/README.md

 The config file comes with defaults and placeholders.
 Configure at least one team and any defaults you'd like to change.

 ## Usage

-The Slack facade is now your interface to the library.
-Any method you see being called an instance of `Bluora\LaravelSlack\Client` is available on the `Slack` facade for easy use.

-Note that if you're using the facade in a namespace (e.g. `App\Http\Controllers`) you'll need to either `use Slack` at the top of your class to import it, or append a backslash to access the root namespace directly when calling methods, e.g. `\Slack::method()`.

 ```php
 // Send a message to the default channel